Sorry, you need to enable JavaScript to visit this website.

 • Operational support to the organisation Headspace: Headspace is a free counselling offer for young people in the 12-25 age group.
 The counselling ranges from broken hearts to performance pressure to destructive thoughts and anxiety.
 Furthermore, Headspace guides young people to the appropriate help centre via the municipality, GP or psychiatric system.
 Headspace is funded with a total of DKK 51.5 million.

-• Operational support to the organisation The Placed Children’s Conditions (De Anbragtes Vilkår): The organisation has been granted project support with to strengthen the organisation’s peer-to-peer support.
+• Operational support to the organisation The Placed Children’s Conditions (De Anbragtes Vilkår): The organisation has been granted project support to strengthen the organisation’s peer-to-peer support.
 A total of DKK 8.8 million has been allocated to the organisation.

 • Activity-green-cards for disadvantaged children and young people to participate in leisure activities